cueniform/using-cueniform/README.md

 - validate the structure and fields of all Official and Partner providers on the [Terraform Registry](https://registry.terraform.io/browse/providers)
 - validate Terraform runtime expressions
-- apply policies that check your configurations are adhering to industry best practises
+- apply policies that check your configurations are adhering to industry best practices
 - apply custom policies to your configuration
 - share custom policies with other users